bshk003/svejk-geo/README.md

 ### Customization

 We tried to keep the setup robust.
-Aside from some context- and task-dependent details, the project can be adopted to other datasets.
+Aside from some context- and task-dependent details, the project can be adapted to other datasets.

 ### Results

-455 references to 115 locations have been identified.
-There are some false positives and some actual references are missed.
+486 references to 118 locations have been identified.
+There are some false positives, and some actual references are missed.
 This is a drawback of the lemmatization approach (e.g. lemmatizing separately the village name *Mydlovary* in the toponyms base and its grammatic forms in the text does not lead to a match).
-Possibly, the situation is better with the state-of-the-art models trained on UD 2.15 (http://hdl.handle.net/11234/1-5797), but we have not tried.
+Possibly, the situation is better with the state-of-the-art models trained on UD 2.15 (http://hdl.handle.net/11234/1-5797), but we have not tried it.

 ![wordcloud](./svejk-geo-wordcloud.png)